International investment position statistics

 EU shows high assets and liabilities regarding portfolio investment

-EU remains a net lender of other investment
+EU becomes a net borrower of other investment in 2021

 Germany and the Netherlands are the biggest EU creditor nations

-Spain, Ireland and France show currently the highest international indebtedness in the EU
+France, Spain and Ireland show currently the highest international indebtedness in the EU

 Within the framework of a reinforced European economic governance after the financial and economic crisis, the European Commission has developed a set of scoreboard indicators to identify harmful macroeconomic imbalances.
 The net IIP as a percentage of GDP is one of the indicators included in the Macroeconomic imbalances procedure (MIP) for early warnings and national values are carefully monitored on an annual basis.
 The indicative threshold applied for benchmarking negative net IIPs is 35 % of GDP.
 Additionally, an indicator on net IIP excluding non–defaultable instruments as a share of GDP (calculated as net IIP excluding net direct investment and portfolio investment equity) has been introduced as one of auxiliary indicators.